gauravpcu/vendor-statements/LAMBDA_DEPLOYMENT.md

 - Create a Lambda layer with all required dependencies
 - Create a Lambda function package with the application code
 - Optimize both packages to reduce size
+- Provide information about package sizes and deployment methods

+2. Check the output of the build script for size warnings:
+   - If any package exceeds 50MB, you will need to use the S3 deployment method
+   - If the total unzipped size exceeds 250MB, you may need further optimization

 ### Step 2: Create a Lambda Layer